Multimodal RAG over PDFs using ColQwen2, Qwen2.5, and Weaviate

 Prerequisites

+To run this notebook, you will need a machine capable of running neural networks using 5-10 GB of memory.
 The demonstration uses two different vision language models that both require several gigabytes of memory.
-See the documentation for each individual model and the general pytorch docs in order to figure out how to best run the models on your hardware.
+See the documentation for each individual model and the general PyTorch docs to figure out how to best run the models on your hardware.

 import torch